neelsmith/tabulae/test_build/datasets/README.md

-This directory is used to compile parsers in this subproject.
+This directory is used to build temporary datasets for testing in this subproject.